Factor 3x 2 14x 5

 1. Find the product 'ac': In our example, a = 3 and c = 5, so ac = 3 * 5 = 15.

 2. Find two numbers that add up to 'b' and multiply to 'ac': We need two numbers that add up to 14 (our 'b' value) and multiply to 15.
 These numbers are 1 and 15 (1 + 15 = 16, not 14, so this isn't correct) or 3 and 5 (3+5=8, also not correct).
 Let's try another approach.
 We need to find two numbers that multiply to 15 and add up to 14.
 These numbers are 1 and 15.
-However, their sum is 16, not 14.
+On the flip side, their sum is 16, not 14.
 Let's explore this with a slightly different approach.

 The quadratic formula is: